3 Weeks In The UK Itinerary

 Northern Ireland for 3 days

-I’m not going to lie, I didn’t have a lot of expectations from my visit to Northern Ireland, mostly because conflict and war get me quite easily.
-But I was stunned!
+I’m not going to lie; I didn’t have a lot of expectations from my visit to Northern Ireland, but that’s on me for not being aware enough about Northern Ireland.
+But I was super surprised.
 I can now say that 3 weeks in the UK are not complete without visiting Northern Ireland.

 If the Potterheads had their day in Scotland and England, Game of Thrones fans would also enjoy a great time in Northern Ireland.